- This event has passed.

 12th Arché Graduate Conference 4 -5 Feb 2021

-This year, the University of St Andrews and the Arché Philosophical Research Centre will be hosting the 12th Arché Graduate Conference, running from the 4 – 5 Feb 2021.
+This year, the University of St Andrews and the Arché Philosophical Research Centre will be hosting the 12th Arché Graduate Conference, running from the 4 – 5 February 2021.
 The Arché Graduate Conferences are international events gathering the most ambitious and talented postgraduate researchers from all over the world.
-Within two full days, six postgraduate students and two keynote speakers will deliver high-quality talks in all the areas of Philosophy currently pursued at Arché, in the exciting environment of the University of St Andrews, internationally recognized as one of the top universities in the world.
+Within two full days, six postgraduate students and two keynote speakers will deliver high-quality talks in all the areas of Philosophy currently pursued at Arché.

-Confirmed Keynote Speakers are Gillian Russell (UNC) and Karen Bennett (Rutgers).
+Confirmed Keynote Speakers are Gillian Russell (ACU and University of St Andrews) and Karen Bennett (Rutgers).

 09:00-09:30 Registration and Coffee